marzukia/blog/content/posts/qmlx-optimising-multiplexing-and-dogfood/index.md

 ### Other Diary Notes

+_n.b.
+I was going to go in more detail with these but I spent too long writing the KV cache eviction BS._

 ### Observations About Lower Bit Models

 One of my overarching goals is to get 262K context with Qwen3.5 122b but the fact I only have 96GB ram is the primary wall that I am facing right now.
 One of the avenues I looked into was using a 3.7bit quant of Qwen3.5 122b, however, I ran into two problems which pretty much made this a dead end for me: